ARJUN-SABU/ARJUN-SABU/README.md

 <!-- <img align="right" alt="Coding" width="400" src="https://miro.medium.com/max/1400/1*wNGxHlTCsH9zU90WDouoDQ.gif" -->

 <p>🎉 I’m currently building amazing features for the Flipkart app and also polishing my <b>Frontend Skills</b>.
-Playing around with React.js, Next.js and CSS Libraries & Frameworks.</p>
+Playing around with React.js, React Native, Typescript.</p>

+<p>🌱 I’m also learning <b>Backend development</b> with Node.js and Express.js and building Full Stack side projects :) Also planning to try out Spring and Java backend development.</p>

 <p>🧑🏼‍💻 I’m also solving Algorithmic Problems on Leetcode and using <b>Data Structures and Algorithms</b> in Java Language.</p>

-<p>🌱 I’m also learning <b>Backend development</b> with Node.js and Express.js and building Full Stack side projects :)</p>

 <p>💬 Ask me about Frontend or Backend Web Development or maybe an Algorithmic question from Leetcode or maybe we can have a discussion on how real world systems function at such a large scale 😋</p>